munificent/craftinginterpreters/book/closures.md

 ^code interpret-closure (2 before, 1 after)

-Like the `OP_CONSTANT` instruction we used to use, first we load the compiled function from the constant table.
-Then we wrap that in a new ObjClosure and push the result onto the stack.
+Like the `OP_CONSTANT` instruction we used before, first we load the compiled function from the constant table.
+The difference now is that we wrap that function in a new ObjClosure and push the result onto the stack.

 Once you have a closure, you'll eventually want to call it:

 ^code call-value-closure (1 before, 1 after)

 We remove the code for calling objects whose type is `OBJ_FUNCTION`.
-Since we wrap all bare functions in ObjClosures, the runtime will never try to invoke a raw ObjFunction anymore.
+Since we wrap all functions in ObjClosures, the runtime will never try to invoke a bare ObjFunction anymore.
 Those objects only live in constant tables and get immediately <span name="naked">wrapped</span> in closures before anything else sees them.